Forest expansion of two-body partition functions for sparse interaction graphs: Expression for in terms of trees and cycles

-Clearly, the formula is not true for the case in which $\mathcal G$ contains cycles.
-One comments that we can make immediately is that the $Z_{\bar A}$, while being a sum over graphs without cycles, does contain information on the cycles as we saw.
+Clearly, the formula is not true for the case in which $\mathcal G$ contains cycles, as the expansion contains extra terms.
+The message of the analysis above, albeit trivial, suggests that it is always possible to write $\mathcal Z_{\mathcal F}$ in terms of a reference tree (chosen arbitrarily), and analyse the leftover terms separately.
+Also, one comment that we can make immediately is that the $\mathcal Z_{\bar A}$ (e.g. the rest of the expansion), while being a sum over graphs without cycles, does contain information on the cycles as we saw.
 In fact, the forest will contain trees which surround a certain cycle without forming one.
-If we can write $Z_{\bar{\mathcal F}}$ in terms of trees.
+If we can write $\mathcal Z_{\mathcal F}$ in terms of trees.
 Clearly, such problem does not have naturally a unique solution, as given an arbitrary graph we have a number of spanning trees given by the Kirchhoff Matrix-Tree theorem.
-However, we wonder whether we can express $Z_{\mathcal {\bar a}}$ in terms of a reference spanning tree $\mathcal T$.
+However, we wonder whether we can express $\mathcal Z_{\mathcal {\mathcal F}}$ in terms of a reference spanning tree $\mathcal T$.

 Let $\mathcal T$ be an arbitrary spanning tree $\mathcal T\subset \mathcal G$, and we define the co-tree as $\bar {\mathcal T}=\mathcal G\setminus \mathcal T$.
 Given an edge of the $e$ co-tree, we associate the cycle $C_e \in \mathcal G$ which contains $e$.
 We define the reduced cycle $\tilde C_e\setminus \{e\}$, which is the tree obtained from cycle by removing $e$.
 Clearly $\tilde C_e\subset \mathcal T$.
 It is known that $\mathcal C=\{C_{e}: e\in \bar {\mathcal T}\}$ forms a basis for all the cycles in the graph, and we will use this fact later.
 Also, we call $F_{e_1 \cdots e_k}(\mathcal G)$ a $k$-rooted forest of $\mathcal G$, e.g. all the forests which contain the edges $e_1,\cdots, e_k$.
 Given the above, we now introduce the following definition:\ \\\ \\